buscandoaverroes/vaccine-efficacies/app/vaccines-app/md/page1-end.md

 ### Still have Questions?

 For general information on Covid-19 and vaccines, visit the CDC or consult your physician.
-The [Pfizer](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7745181/) and [Moderna](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7787219/) papers themselves contain detailed and accessible information on the clinical trials themselves.
+The [Pfizer](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7745181/) and [Moderna](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7787219/) papers contain detailed and accessible information on the clinical trials themselves.
 Finally, my About page has a few in-progress notes about the project.